meant-ion/TuringMod/README.md

 	- get further testing for the calculator, specifically for negative numbers

 	- freegame cmd, tells about free games from epic games store (!epicfree ?)

+	- !8ball: gets a random magic 8ball fortune and delivers it to chat

 	- (MAJOR MAYBE) have !exchange be able to convert currencies into their values as crypto (dunno about this one morally tbh)